HURG-IIDX/Noteskin-Workshop-Cel-and-Metal/README.md

 In the "Customizations" folder you will find the files needed to change different aspects of the noteskin.
 Each aspect has numerous color options.
 Within each color folder you will find the .PNG files needed to change the color of the noteskin aspect.
 Place those in your Cel or Metal workshop (or whatever you renamed it to if you did) folder and replace the existing .PNG files.

+NOTE: For arrow customizations, if you are using any of the "RGB" or DDR Vivid" Variations, it is recommended you open the metrics.ini and change the TapNoteAnimationLength=2 to TapNoteAnimationLength=4.
+The colors may appear to cycle too quickly if left at 2, but you can leave it at 2 if you prefer.

 For example, if you wanted purple Cel holds, you would go to the Customizations>Holds>Cel>Purple folder, and drag those .PNG files into the workshop noteskin's folder.

 Please note that the customization files for this slightly differ in filename from the Cel and Metal noteskin includeed with ITGMania, so please use the one included in this download for your color customization needs.